playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <iframe data-frame-title="React Conditional Render - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-conditional-render-17?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Here, we're using React's `{}` JavaScript binding to add in an [`AND` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND).
+We're using React's `{}` JavaScript binding to add an [`AND` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND).
 This works by using Boolean logic of ["short-circuiting"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND#short-circuit_evaluation).
 This means that if we have:

 ```javascript
 const val = true || {};